Fremitus: Pleural fremitus

 Pleural fremitus is a palpable vibration of the wall of the thorax caused by friction between the parietal and visceral pleura of the lungs.
 See pleural friction rub for the auditory analog of this sign.

 Dental fremitus

 Fremitus appears when teeth move.
 This can be assessed by feeling and looking at teeth when the mouth is opened and closed.

 Periodontal fremitus

 Periodontal fremitus occurs in either of the alveolar bones when an individual sustains trauma from occlusion.
 It is a result of teeth exhibiting at least slight mobility rubbing against the adjacent walls of their sockets, the volume of which has been expanded ever so slightly by inflammatory responses, bone resorption or both.
-As a test to determine the severity of periodontal disease, a patient is told to close his or her mouth into maximum intercuspation and is asked to grind his or her teeth ever so slightly.
+As a test to determine the severity of periodontal disease, a patient is told to close their mouth into maximum intercuspation and is asked to grind their teeth ever so slightly.
 Fingers placed in the labial vestibule against the alveolar bone can detect fremitus.